kgn/KGPixelBoundsClip/readme.md

+** WARNING: ** This project is not yet ready for use, it's close but not quite there yet.
+Check back in a couple of hours ;)

+---

 KGPixelBoundsClip is an `NSImage` category that provides methods to find the pixel bounds of an image and create a new image clipped to those bounds.

 There are two sets of methods, the first returns the pixel bounds of an image as a rect.
 The second uses these methods to create a new image clipped to the pixel bounds.